--Blame it on them: When I retired as a professional athlete I broke up with almost all my skier friends and contacts.
-I could have easily blamed them and the entire industry for being wrong, when the deeper truth was– I was messed up in the head about my sport.
-Don’t ever forget then–even if a person or group is toxic, you’re a part of the problem.
-Likely you’re not some fresh bowl of cheerios either.
+-Do not blame it on them: When I retired as a professional athlete I broke up with almost all my skier friends and contacts.
+I could have easily blamed them and the entire industry for being wrong, when the deeper truth was I was messed up in the head about my sport.
+Don’t ever forget then—even if a person or group is toxic—you’re a part of the problem.
+Likely you’re not some fresh bowl of Cheerios, either.

--Blame it on yourself: ‘It’s not you, it’s me’ makes us squirt milk out our nose, because we know ridiculous when we hear it.
+-Do not blame it on yourself: ‘It’s not you, it’s me’ makes us squirt milk out our nose because we know ridiculous when we hear it.
 It’s both of you.
 They suck.
 You suck.
-The bigger problem is: that we suck even more together.
+The bigger problem is that we suck even more together.
 That’s what this is about.

--Intend to write them off forever.
+-Do not intend to write them off forever.
 My rule is: if you haven’t seen someone for 24 hours, don’t assume you know who they are anymore.
-Even my X who was physically abusive, then became a heroin addict, 20 years later is today, a lovely human being.
+Even my X who was physically abusive, then became a heroin addict, 20 years later is today a lovely human being.
 People do change.
 Think about how much you’ve changed over the years, for perspective.

 -Gather information.
 When my GF came down with cancer, then started verbally abusing me, I felt blind about what to do.
 I called another friend with cancer to get the scoop on what I was dealing with.
 The friend opened my eyes, advising me to get away not only for my sake but for hers, because she was projecting her anger and fear on me and thus not dealing with it on her own.

 -Decide if just a pause, is in order.
-My definition of a friend is someone who knows how screwed up you are, but wants to hang out with you anyway.
+My definition of a friend is someone who knows how screwed up you are but wants to hang out with you anyway.
 Don’t end friendships because someone is screwed up.
-Maybe just take a break instead and learn something about yourself.
-Your judgement of them (i.e. they’re self-absorbed) is a great a mirror for you: (ok, but how am I also self-absorbed?).
+Maybe just take a break, instead, and learn something about yourself.
+Your judgment of them (i.e., they’re self-absorbed) is a great a mirror for you (OK, but how am I also self-absorbed?).
 End it only if this person is toxic to your wellbeing, not trustworthy, or trying to harm you in any way.
 These are reasons to end a friendship.